shaimoo/OOP/README.md

   this class implements NodeData interface represent node at graph that have id=name_of_node and location=(0,0,0)

- My_EdgeData
- this class implements EdgeData interface represent Edge at graph that have source destination and weight

  DiGraph
   this class implements Graphinterface interface represent a weighted